 Following an offseason trade to play for his hometown Oakland A’s, Stephen was able to move home and live with his parents and two younger brothers.
 Six months after the trade, on May 6, 2018, Gretchen passed away with Stephen and the entire Piscotty family by her side.

 While the A’s left for an East Coast road trip, Stephen stayed home for three days to mourn the loss of his mother with his family and closest friends.
 When he rejoined the club in Boston, he hit a home run over the Green Monster in his first at-bat, sparking a four-plus-month run that culminated in the best season of his career.
 Setting career-highs in home runs (27), RBIs (88), and WAR (3.0).
 Stephen overcame personal tragedy to help propel the Athletics to their first postseason appearance since 2014.
 He was honored with the 2018 BBWAA Bill Rigney Good Guy Award and 2018 Tony Conigliaro Award.

 Now married, Stephen and his wife reside close to home in the Bay Area as he lives out his lifelong dream of playing for his hometown Oakland A's.

-Fred Hutchinson Cancer Research Center is honored to welcome and pay tribute to Jake Diekman as the 53rd Hutch Award® winner.
+Fred Hutchinson Cancer Research Center is honored to pay tribute to Stephen Piscotty as the 54th Hutch Award® winner.